PRIDE-Archive/pride-web/public/markdown/submitdatapage/content.md

 During the review process of the manuscript, the user may want to modify their dataset.
 The following things can be modified:

-- In the PRIDE user profile, the user can modify the title, description, and other fields.
+- In the PRIDE user profile, the user can modify the title, description, and other fields from the metadata.
 - Using the PRIDE Submission Tool, the user can perform a resubmission which allows to add, modify or remove files from the private submission.

 ### How can I upload a big dataset?